gabriela-framework/gabriela/docs/README.md

     moduleLogic: [function() {
         // we put 'null' as the second argument since that argument
         // is what we use when we want to inject custom arguments into
         // the event function.
-The thrid argument is what tells the
+The third argument is what tells the
-        // mediators whether to propagate the event to module and plugin this.mediator.emit('onEvent', null, true);
+        // mediator whether to propagate the event to the module and the plugin this.mediator.emit('onEvent', null, true);
     }],
 };